-You are cordially invited to attend the annual meeting of stockholders to be held on Thursday, May 19, 2016, at 10:00 a.m. local time, at the Company's offices at 160 South Industrial Boulevard, Calhoun, Georgia 30701.
+You are cordially invited to attend the annual meeting of stockholders to be held on Thursday, May 24, 2018, at 10:00 a.m. local time, at the Company's offices at 160 South Industrial Boulevard, Calhoun, Georgia 30701.

-The business of the meeting will be (i) to elect a class of directors to serve a three-year term beginning in 2016, (ii) to vote upon a non-binding resolution to ratify the selection of KPMG LLP as the Company's independent registered public accounting firm, and (iii) to vote upon a non-binding, advisory resolution to approve executive compensation.
+The business of the meeting will be (i) to elect a class of directors to serve a three-year term beginning in 2018, (ii) to vote upon a non-binding resolution to ratify the selection of KPMG LLP as the Company's independent registered public accounting firm, and (iii) to vote upon a non-binding, advisory resolution to approve executive compensation.
 There will not otherwise be a business review at the meeting.

 We are pleased to take advantage of the Securities and Exchange Commission rules that allow the Company to furnish proxy materials to stockholders on the internet.
 These rules allow us to provide our stockholders with the information they need, while reducing the environmental impact of our Annual Meeting and lowering costs.
 Unless you previously requested a paper copy of our proxy materials, you will receive a Notice Regarding the Availability of Proxy Materials, which tells you how to access the materials on the internet.
+If you have requested paper copies and wish no longer to receive them, contact our registrar and transfer agent, American Stock Transfer & Trust Company ("AST"), to request that only the Notice Regarding the Availability of Proxy Materials be mailed in the future.
+Contact AST by phone at 800-937-5449 or by mail at 6201 15th Avenue, Brooklyn, NY 11219.

-Whether or not you plan to attend the annual meeting, please vote by internet or telephone at your earliest convenience or complete and return your proxy card if you requested a paper copy of our materials.
+Whether or not you plan to attend the annual meeting, please vote by internet at your earliest convenience or complete and return your proxy card if you requested a paper copy of our materials.
 You may choose to attend the meeting and personally cast your votes even if you fill out and return a proxy card.
-To receive a map and driving directions to the Company's office, please call Deby Bames-Forbus at (706) 624-2246.
+To receive a map and driving directions to the annual meeting, please call Deby Barnes-Forbus at (706) 624-2246.